Martin-Bullman/interoperability-of-cloud-monitoring-data/README.md

 <p align="center">
     <em>
-        The project and its findings where also Published in: 2016 5th IEEE International Conference on Cloud Networking (CloudNet)
+        The project and its findings where published in: 2016 5th IEEE International Conference on Cloud Networking (CloudNet)
     </em>
 </p>